-- The date and time when the infection was reported.
+Date: The exact date and time when the infection was reported.

-- The name of the malicious program that infected the computer.
-On clicking the name, a web browser page will open displaying further information on the malicious program.
+Infection: The name of the malicious program responsible for the infection.
+Clicking on the name opens a web browser page displaying additional information about the malicious program.

 |Malware||A program that performs one or more actions that are harmful to the device or data saved on it|